muritane/coordination-architecture/excecutional_literacies.md

 # Executional Literacies
-## A Structural Taxonomy for Reasoning Under Bounded, Irreversible Execution
+## A Structural Taxonomy for Reasoning, Meaning, Evaluation, and Authority Under Bounded, Irreversible Execution

 ---

 ## Status and Intent

 This document defines a set of **executional literacies** required for coherent reasoning, coordination, and action in systems that:

 - execute under **bounded resources** (time, energy, attention, bandwidth),
 - produce **irreversible consequences**,
-- operate with **partial observability**,
+- operate under **partial observability**,
-- evolve under **environmental drift**,
+- evolve under **environmental and institutional drift**,
 - and must preserve **viability over time**, not merely achieve local success.

 These literacies are **not**:

-- moral virtues,
+- moral virtues or ethical claims,
-- intelligence measures,
+- intelligence measures or talent indicators,
-- personality traits,
-- motivational states,
+- personality traits or motivational states,
-- rhetorical or social skills,
+- social skills, rhetorical ability, or status signals,
-- indicators of merit or worth.
+- judgments of worth, merit, or legitimacy.

-They are **structural competencies**:
-the ability to maintain specific distinctions **while execution is underway** and constraints are asserting themselves.
+They are **structural competencies**: the ability to maintain specific distinctions **while execution is underway**, constraints are binding, and option space is collapsing.

-The perspective is **architectural and execution-oriented**, not psychological, pedagogical, or normative.
+The perspective throughout is **architectural and execution-oriented**, not psychological, pedagogical, or normative.

 ---